Teaching

-In 2012, I joined the University of Wisconsin - Madison as the inaugural holder of the John and Carolyn Peterson Chair in Jazz Studies.
-At UW, I spearheaded the development of an undergraduate jazz studies major (in both the B.M. and B.A. degree programs) that was launched in the fall of 2014.
-At UW, I teach applied jazz piano, jazz theory, composition, and arranging, the UW Jazz Orchestra, and the UW Blue Note Ensemble, and I work with doctoral music students who are completing a minor in jazz studies.
+In 2012, I joined the University of Wisconsin-Madison as the inaugural holder of the John and Carolyn Peterson Professor of Jazz Studies.
+At UW, I have spearheaded the development of an undergraduate jazz studies major (in both the B.M. and B.A. degree programs), launched in 2014, and an M.M. in Jazz Studies degree, launched in 2024.
+I teach applied jazz piano and jazz composition, an undergraduate course and a graduate seminar in jazz theory, and I direct the UW Jazz Orchestra and the UW Blue Note Ensemble.
+In addition to my faculty appointment in the Mead Witter School of Music, I am a Faculty Affiliate in the Division of the Arts, and I was named an H.I.
+Romnes Fellow in 2021.

 Prior to my appointment at UW Madison, I served as the Director of Jazz Studies at California State University East Bay from 2007 to 2012.
 I also taught as an adjunct faculty member at New York University (1997-2007) and at the New School for Jazz and Contemporary Music (2003-2007).